danbressner-afterhours/pm-simulator/README.md

 # PM Simulator

-An interactive web application that simulates the experience of being a product manager.
+A game about being a product manager.
 Navigate real-world PM scenarios, make decisions, and see the consequences of your choices.

 Try it live: https://pm-simulator-olive.vercel.app